What is the 540-day work permit auto-extension?

 You can visit this government webpage to see a complete list of work permit categories that are eligible for the extension.

-Note: The 540-day extension no longer applies to work permit renewal applications based on Temporary Protected Status (TPS).
-However, you may still qualify for a different length of extension depending on your country of TPS.
+Note: If you have Temporary Protected Status (TPS), you may still qualify for a different length of extension depending on your country of TPS.
 Learn more here

 Can I use this extension to renew my driver’s license?